 Class Paper – Theological Ethics of James Luther Adams, United Theological Seminary, MN

-In Genesis 2:7 we read, “Then the Lord God formed man from the dust of the ground, and breathed into his nostrils the breath of life; and the man became a living being (NRSV).
-We are made from the dust of the earth and God’s breathe gives us life.
+In Genesis 2:7 we read, “Then the Lord God formed man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being (NRSV).
+We are made from the dust of the earth and God’s breath gives us life.
 Moving ahead to the 21st century, Australia’s Victoria Environmental Protection Authority states:

-Our God-given freedom of breathe is becoming more challenged, day by day, by humanly created air pollution.
-James Luther Adams, through his teachings of prophetic social action, offers us an understanding for transformation and hope for a healthier planet.
+Our God-given freedom of breathing is becoming more challenged, day by day, by humanly created air pollution.
+James Luther Adams, through his teachings of prophetic social action, offers us an understanding of transformation and hope for a healthier planet.
 First, who was James Luther Adams?
 Second, what can we learn from him to bring transformation to our planet?

 Creation – Covenant of Being

-Adam’s sees that God’s creation as good.
+Adams sees God’s creation as good.
 Man and woman’s fall from God is centered in self-love and redemption comes from a person’s freedom to choose differently in the next moment (AEF 193).

 In the Genesis story of creation, after God had given life to Adam and Eve, God then asked them to name each of the animals that God created.
-James Luther Adams talks about the term “volunteerism” as the human minds attraction towards interaction with people and God’s creation.
+James Luther Adams talks about the term “volunteerism” as the attraction of the human mind towards interaction with people and God’s creation.
 This natural tendency draws a person into active participation with others based on personal commitment, as seen in our action to love others as God first loved us (TL xxviii).
-Volunteerism is that God-given knowingness which wells up in our mind and heart as love and devotion towards God, others, and creation (TL 73).
+Volunteerism is that God-given knowingness that wells up in our minds and hearts as love and devotion toward God, others, and creation (TL 73).

 Fall – Confronting Our Separation from God’s Original Unity and Mutuality (TL xxvii)

-Solar Fast Track tells us, “An estimate of 200,000 to 570,000 people die each year from air pollution globally…..
+Solar Fast Track tells us, “An estimate of 200,000 to 570,000 people dies each year from air pollution globally…..
 Cars are responsible for 40% to 90% of the world’s air pollution…..
-The USA releases one quarter of the world’s carbon dioxide emissions.
-From 1990 to 2002, U.S. CO2 emissions increased 95 percent from 1960 levels…… (and) Sixteen states have committed to voluntarily adopt California’s stricter regulations to control greenhouse gas emissions, comprising over 40% of American citizens. [iii]
+The USA releases one-quarter of the world’s carbon dioxide emissions.
+From 1990 to 2002, U.S. CO2 emissions increased 95 percent from 1960 levels…… (and) Sixteen states have committed to voluntarily adopting California’s stricter regulations to control greenhouse gas emissions, comprising over 40% of American citizens. [iii]

 John B. Cobb Jr., Professor Emeritus of the Claremont School of Theology, has been a prophetic voice for climate change issues and action for over forty years.
 Cobb, in his book, “Is It Too Late,” states that “we do not yet know the full extent of those destructive effects of this (ozone) depletion….. (which) are now strictly inevitable.
 But we do know that it is too late to save our children from seriously adverse consequences.” [iv] Cobb says, “While there is life, there is hope.”[v]
 Our hope comes in working together to adapt to climate change and the air we breathe.

-Cobb believes population growth, urbanization, consumerism, transportation, farming practices and building design all impact our climate and the air we breathe.[vi]
-Cobb suggests a “radical re-envisioning,” rather than expand globalization, “move toward decentralization (which) would restore political power to local governments….. (to better) meet the needs of their people.” [vii] Producing goods, food and services locally would reduce energy used for global transportation. [viii]
+Cobb believes population growth, urbanization, consumerism, transportation, farming practices, and building design all impact our climate and the air we breathe.[vi]
+Cobb suggests a “radical re-envisioning,” rather than expand globalization, “move toward decentralization (which) would restore political power to local governments….. (to better) meet the needs of their people.” [vii] Producing goods, food, and services locally would reduce the energy used for global transportation. [viii]

 Years later the family members were having more coughs and headaches than usual.
 They could see the beginning of a brown cloud in the sky.
 They learned, through some investigation, the smog of the city was beginning to influence the air they breathed in the countryside.
 They decided as a family there was nothing they could do, as the smog was coming from the city.
 They would have to adapt to having more coughs and headaches as the smog was here to stay and was forecasted to continue to get worse over the years.